femaleinventor/Hackathon_Dribble/README.md

 ## What technology have we employed?

-Ruby on Rails backend, Postgres Database, JS frontend, Deployed to Heroku from an open source to Github repository.
+Ruby on Rails backend, Postgres Database, JS frontend, Deployed to Heroku from an open source MIT License to Github.

 ## Team